cybersi/icp-guides/Canisters.md

 ### Get the Canister ID

 You'll need Canister ID to perform the canister operations.
-You have several option to get the Canister ID:
+You can obtain Canister ID by:

 1. **Deploying the Project**:
    Deploy your project and get the canister ID with: